rntq472/inverseRegex/cran-comments.md

-This is my first submission.

 ## Test environments
-* Local Kubuntu 18.04.3 - R-3.5.2, R-3.6.1, and R-devel.
+* Local Kubuntu 18.04.3: R-3.5.2, R-3.6.1, and R-devel.
+* win-builder (devel, release, and oldrelease)

 ## R CMD check results
-No errors, warnings, or notes.
+No errors or warnings.
+One note - new submission.